logictalk/My-Portfolio/README.md

 **Hi all,**

 My name is *Archit Gupta*.
 I  am currently pursuing B.Tech in Computer Engineering from Delhi Technological University.
-Here is my protfolio showcasing my journey full of learning and great experiences.
+Here is my portfolio showcasing my journey full of learning and great experiences.

 ## Sections
 ✔️ About